AllLiver/Froggi/README.md

 # Installation
-Pre-compiled binaries will be under [releases](https://github.com/AllLiver/FOSSO/releases "releases") If your platform does not have a pre-compiled binary please follow the instructions to [compile](https://github.com/AllLiver/FOSSO?tab=readme-ov-file#compilation "how to compile") repository yourself
+Pre-compiled binaries will be under [releases](https://github.com/AllLiver/FOSSO/releases "releases") If your platform does not have a pre-compiled binary please follow the instructions to [compile]https://github.com/AllLiver/Froggi?tab=readme-ov-file#compilation "how to compile") repository yourself
+_If using windows it is crucial that "quick edit mode" is turned off (Right click command prompt, select properties, and deselect "Quick Edit Mode".)

 # Compilation
 - Download the source code from the latest [release](https://github.com/AllLiver/FOSSO/releases "releases") (usually main branch is not stable)